GreengagePlum/translatex/docs/source/index.md

   translated.
 - Any commands and metadata that can be put before `\begin{document}` should be put before and thus in the header.
   Otherwise, they will get tokenized and translated.
 More concisely, given file must be correct and conform LaTeX.
-- Text inside math environments is kept intact for translation only if they are located one level deep.
-For example (albeit not the best example) the `textsf` command's contents won't be translated since it is more than one level deep in a math environment in the following code block.
+- Text inside math environments are kept intact for translation only if they are located one level deep.
+For example (albeit not the best example), the `textsf` command's contents won't be translated since it is more than one level deep in a math environment in the following code block.

 ```latex